-Where: For the best viewing, you'll need to get out of the cities and suburbs and into the wide open countryside.
-Due to our modern day expansion of urban and suburban artificial lights, fewer and fewer people are able to enjoy a truly inky black night sky, which is the best possible way to see the meteors.
+Where: For the best viewing, you'll need to get out of the cities and suburbs and into the wide-open countryside.
+Because of the modern-day spread of urban and suburban artificial lights, fewer and fewer people are able to enjoy a truly inky black night sky, which is the best possible way to see the meteors.

 The ultimate stargazing destinations are the Dark-Sky Parks designated by the International Dark-Sky Association, including those in the United States.
-These are parks and public lands that possess exceptional starry skies because light pollution is virtually non-existent and darkness is protected as an important natural resource.
+These are parks and public lands that possess exceptionally starry skies because light pollution is virtually non-existent, and darkness is protected as an important natural resource.